kanyun157/tuxracer-vr/README.md

 * a/d: increase/decrease player speed.
 * '1,2,3,4' flip between preset camera positions.
 * F3-F8 toggles display of elements in the course.
-* ESC quits the level.
+* ESC to go back a screen or quit the game.
+* Delete the file config/options.txt to regenerate w/ defaults.

 ### Compile from source:
 * Dependencies: sdl2 sdl2-mixer sdl2-image ftgl freetype glew git g++